erjand/technical-interviews/StudyNotes/README.md

 The following are the most important data structures to be familiar with.
 Of these, particular attention should be given to HashTables and Arrays, as many problems are solved with these two structures alone.

-- Array
+- Array (single and multi-dimensional, especially two-dimensional)
 - Resizable Array (List, ArrayList)
 - String
-- HashTable
+- HashTable (both a hash of elements and a collection of hashed key-value pairs)
-- LinkedList
+- LinkedList (single and double, though double is less common)
 - Queue
 - Stack
-- Trees
+- Trees (some of the most important are: binary, sorted binary, n-ary, and prefix trees)
 - Graphs

+TODO: Break down each of these data structures with some brief explanation and enumerate the sub categories when helpful (e.g. trees).

 ## Algorithms

 It is important that you are familiar with frequently used algorithm patterns and a standard assortment of common algorithms.
-Knowing these well will allow you to solve problems quickly versus having to figure out algorithmic implementations for each problem as you go.
+Knowing these will allow you to solve problems quickly versus having to figure out algorithmic implementations for each problem as you go.

 It is recommended that you focus on learning patterns and frequently used algorithms instead of trying to memorize specific solutions to specific problems.